-- 1. The first screen in the Tool Box is for the ACCESS level.
+- 1. In the Tool Box is the ACCESS level.
 The three choices available here are USER, INSTaller and ADVanced.
-Depending on the controls software revision, the ADVanced level can be selected using the UP and DOWN arrow buttons for the first revision.
-Subsequent software revisions require that button #4 in the bottom right corner be pressed and held in order to place the control in the ADVanced access level.
+USER and INSTaller can be accessed using the arrows.
+ADVanced level can be selected/toggled by holding the #4 button.
 Consult factory before changing any settings requiring an ADVanced access level.
 Depending on the access level selected, different parameters will become visible and adjustable.
 Selecting the appropriate access level will make menu navigation easier and minimize the possibility that parameters will be unintentionally changed, resulting in improper operation. - 2.
-The second screen will display the software revision for the touch panel display.
-Press the enter button to view. - 3.
-The third screen allows the user to turn the display backlight ON continuously, OFF or TMPY will keep the backlight on only during use. - 4.
+The SW screen will display the software revision for the touch panel display.
+Press the enter button to view the suffix. - 3.
+Allows the user to turn the display backlight ON continuously, OFF or TMPY will keep the backlight on only during use. - 4.
 The fourth screen allows the user to choose between Fahrenheit and Celsius. - 5.
-All of the following screens will display the most recent alarm messages up to 15.
-The Status field will show messages beginning with the most recent.
-This screen will display the time and date of the failure.
+The last screens will show the 15 most recent alarms.
+From the first screen, if you hit ITEM Back, you will see the oldest alarm, item back to move to the next most recent.
+If the Real Time Clock has been set, the date and time will be logged for each alarm.
+The alarm history is only available at INSTALLER or ADVANCED user levels.
+While on the history, hold the CLR button for 3 seconds to clear that error message.